-The gentile sat talking with his back to me, and I sat as if petrified.
+See, on both sides of the road are buried Jews whom the Germans shot.
+Jews from Tarnogrod, Bilgoray, and the surrounding villages lie there.
+The Germans knew what they were doing when they shot all the Jews.
+It was a good thing they did, and we should be grateful to them for it.The gentile sat talking with his back to me, and I sat as if petrified.
 As I looked around I saw that the entire road from Bilgoray to Tarnogrod was the same as before.
 Nothing had changed: the same houses, the same gentiles, the same women drawing water from their wells, just as before.
 Only the coachman wasn't the same.
 I no longer heard the rich Yiddish tongue and the Yiddish Vyo, ferdelekh!
 Giddyap!
 I no longer heard the melody of the prayer, Let us give strength to the holiness of this day, which Yoysef Magid used to sing as he rode with his passengers to Bilgoray.
 Depressed, I thought to myself: Where am I going, and to whom?
 Is there really no one left?
 Is it possible that an entire city of Jews was slaughtered?

 Frozen in these tragic thoughts I arrived in Tarnogrod.
 I didn't want to ride straight into town, and asked the coachman to let me off near the factory at the Bilgoray gate.